caspermoller/micro/README.md

 # Micro Installer Script

-This script is designed to easily install the **Micro** text editor on various operating systems (macOS, Debian-based systems like Ubuntu, Arch, Fedora, and OpenSUSE), as well as download and configure the necessary settings for Micro.
+This script is designed to easily install the **Micro** text editor on various operating systems (macOS, Debian-based systems like Ubuntu, Arch, Fedora, and OpenSUSE), as well as download and configure the necessary settings that i like.
+I may update the settings eventually.

+## Disclaimer

+This script was primarily created for personal use, based on my preferences for the **Micro** text editor and its settings.
+However, you are welcome to use it if it fits your needs.
+I cannot guarantee it will work perfectly in all environments, but feel free to modify it as you see fit.

 ## Features

 - **Automatic Micro Installation**: The script downloads and installs Micro if it's not already installed.
 - **Support for multiple operating systems**: The script can detect and install Micro on macOS, Debian, Arch, Fedora, and OpenSUSE.
-- **Download default settings**: The script downloads standard Micro settings from an external repository and saves them in the correct directory on your machine.
+- **Download default settings**: The script downloads the settings how I like them.
 - **Check for sudo rights**: The script requires `sudo` for installation and informs the user if they don't have the necessary permissions.

 ## Installation